dlr-eoc/rest_framework_filterdsl/README.md

     from rest_framework import generics
-    from rest_framework_filterdsl import SQLLikeFilterBackend
+    from rest_framework_filterdsl import FilterDSLBackend
     ...

     class MyListView(generics.ListAPIView):
         ...
-        filter_backends = (SQLLikeFilterBackend,)
+        filter_backends = (FilterDSLBackend,)
         ...

-Settings like the names of the GET parameters or the casts for the user-provided values can be customized by subclassing the `SQLLikeFilterBackend` implementation.
+Settings like the names of the GET parameters or the casts for the user-provided values can be customized by subclassing the `FilterDSLBackend` implementation.

 For more example usage please also see the unittests of this repository.
 Additional